Rocket Launch Viewing Guide for Cape Canaveral

 What is the deal with Playalinda Beach being open or closed at random sometimes?

-UPDATED OCTOBER 2023: Playalinda Beach sometimes closes without warning and without any predicable scenario, and the information they provide on closures and normal operating hours contradicts itself in places.
+Playalinda Beach sometimes closes without warning and without any predicable scenario, and the information they provide on closures and normal operating hours contradicts itself at times.
 The park generally opens at 6:00 a.m.
 ET year-round, and closes at either 6 or 8 p.m.
 ET depending on the season.
-They used to make the change with daylight savings time, but in 2023 they switched to the 6 p.m. closure in mid-October.
+They used to make the change with the daylight savings time change, but sometimes it's on a different date.
 When does the beach close otherwise?
-Previously, never open for crewed launches.
-But more recently, it was open for the Axiom-1 private crew mission and then the NASA Crew-5 mission in October 2022.
-(The beach will NOT be open for any launches of the SLS ever, because it is far too close to the pad.)
-The beach is generally never closed for any launches from pads other than 39, though on rare occasion it has been in the past if the payload was sensitive, such as planetary spacecraft or rovers powered by nuclear generators.
-It sometimes also closes without warning for Dragon cargo missions from pad 39A, due to wind/weather conditions posing a safety hazard.
+Sometimes it closes for crewed SpaceX Dragon launches as well, but this has been hit or miss and can depend on safety parameters.
+(The beach will NEVER be open for any launches of SLS Artemis because it is much too close to that pad.)
+The beach is generally never closed for any launches from pads other than 39, though on rare occasion it may for safety reasons.

 The beach also sometimes closes after parking lots have filled up.
 Notices are sometimes issued before launches to the public warning that they will close access to the road to the beach once parking lots are at capacity.
 They do not want traffic jams on the single-lane road leading to the beach, as it is also an access point for KSC employees.
 The notices sometimes suggest that they will close 'when capacity is reached, or one hour before launch, whichever comes first.'